Smile Like You Just Don’t Care – Because You Don’t!™

 It’s best to consult a dentist on what unseen affects your missing teeth may be having on your mouth and jaw, whether or not it’s physically bothersome.
 When you are missing a tooth, the teeth around it bear additional stress from chewing.
 Some patients compensate for their missing tooth by chewing on the other side of their mouth.
 This can lead to TMJ disorder, causing your jaw bone and muscles to weaken.

 The best way to keep the rest of your teeth strong, healthy, and intact is to replace your missing teeth with dental implants.
 If you’re missing a tooth or multiple teeth, please contact Dr. Ross to discuss your options.
+Dr. Ross is also a denture specialist, so he is sure to find the solution for you.
 It’s better to replace missing teeth sooner rather than later.

 Are dental implants covered by insurance?